-- These associations have online, national and local presence for you to tap into and learn about ADD.
-Finding a local chapter makes for camaraderie and a sense of belonging in your community.
+- These associations have online, national and local presence for you to tap into and learn about ADHD.
+Finding a local chapter makes for support and a sense of belonging in your community.

 Reading may be a top priority for you.
 Blogs and books offer a look into the life of families and individuals with ADD.